On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Bialy--Mironov Hessian Formula and asymptotics of Hessians

 \end{proposition}

 The proof of Proposition \ref{asfb} is based on the following property of Newton diagram of irreducible germs of analytic curves.

-\begin{proposition} Let $b$ be an irreducible germ of analytic curve at $0$, and let $(z,w)$ be local affine coordinates adapted to it.
-Let $t\mapsto(t^q,ct^p(1+o(1))$ be it local parametrization: $1\leq q<p$, $c\neq0$, see (\ref{curve}).
-Let $f$ be an irreducible germ of analytic function at $0$ defining $b$: $b=\{ f=0\}$.
+\begin{proposition} Let $b\subset\cp^2$ be a non-linear irreducible germ of analytic curve at a point $C$, and let $(z,w)$ be local affine coordinates adapted to it.
+Let $t\mapsto(t^q,ct^p(1+o(1)))$ be its local parametrization: $1\leq q<p$, $c\neq0$, see (\ref{curve}).
+Let $f$ be an irreducible germ of analytic function at $C$ defining $b$: $b=\{ f=0\}$.
 The Newton diagram of the function $f$ consists of one edge: the segment connecting the points $(p,0)$ and $(0,q)$.
 More precisely, the Taylor series of the function $f(z,w)$ contains only monomials $z^{\alpha}w^{\beta}$ such that